Largest firefighting plane may be sold for COVID-19 response

 “Like all tools, you need to use the right tool in the right situation,” DeGrosky said.
 “My personal experience is that retardant is most effective on initial attack.
 It can be used very effectively when you’re trying to guide a fire and draw it away from homes and property.”

-Other Very Large Airtankers can carry up to 8000 gallons (30,283 liters) of fire retardant, according to the U.S. Forest Service.
+Other large airtankers can carry up to 8,000 gallons (30,283 liters) of fire retardant, according to the U.S. Forest Service.

-The Global SuperTanker can dump up to 19,200 gallons (72,678 liters) of water or flame retardant in six seconds and fly as low as 200 feet (61 meters) above the ground to do its work.
+The Global SuperTanker, which is a converted Boeing 747 plane, can dump up to 19,200 gallons (72,678 liters) of water or flame retardant in six seconds and fly as low as 200 feet (61 meters) above the ground to do its work.
 It can be refilled in just 13 minutes.
+There are other Boeing 747s used in firefighting activities but with lower capacity.

 Domestically, the SuperTanker has been used mostly in California and in Oregon in 2018.
 Washington and Montana fire officials said the SuperTanker has not been used in their states, so the elimination of it will not affect their fire response this season.